-You can search for virtually any attribute of attacks, incidents, and vulnerabilities.
+You can search for virtually any attacks, incidents, and vulnerabilities.

 Wallarm is equipped with a query language similar to human language, which makes submitting queries intuitive.
 Queries can be refined using special modifiers, which are described below.